gnutls/gnutls/CONTRIBUTING.md

  In general, use [the Linux kernel coding style](https://www.kernel.org/doc/html/latest/process/coding-style.html).
 You may indent the source using GNU indent, e.g. "indent -linux *.c".

+# Commenting style

+In general for documenting new code we prefer self-documented code to comments.
+That is:
+  - Meaningful function and macro names
+  - Short functions which do a single thing

+That does not mean that no comments are allowed, but that when they are used, they are used to document something that is not obvious, or the protocol expectations.
+Though we haven't followed that rule strictly in the past, it should be followed on new code.

 # Function names: